rogeriojorge/vmecpp/README.md

 ## Hot restart

-By passing the output of a VMEC++ run as inital state for a subsequent one, VMEC++ is initialized using the previosly converged equilibrium.
+By passing the output of a VMEC++ run as initial state for a subsequent one, VMEC++ is initialized using the previously converged equilibrium.
 This can dramatically decrease the number of iterations to convergence when running VMEC++ on a configuration that is very similar to the converged equilibrium.